 To successfully propagate offsets it is best to wait until they are big enough and have a substantial stalk that can be cut through.
 The cutting should then be left to dry for 24hrs and after that planted in succulent potting mix.
 For a guide on propagating succulents from offsets, you may want to read this article.

 All propagating should be done during the growing season which is Spring and Summer.
 In moderate climates Autumn is good as well.
 My favourite time to propagate is Spring as it is not yet hot enough that the cuttings will burn.
-In summer during hot days cuttings can be a bit vulnerable.
+In summer during hot days cuttings and young plants can be a bit vulnerable to the strong direct sun.

 Leaf propagation is extremely easy and Cubic Frost has a very high strike rate when it comes to leaf babies.
 The leaves are also easy to separate and Cubic Frost is, therefore, a perfect specimen for those who would like to try leaf propagation for the first time.